puttsk/cuda-tutorial/README.md

 > For JCSSE 2018 workshop attendees, you can skip this step.

-We expect you to have access to CUDA-enabled GPUs (see. [here](https://developer.nvidia.com/cuda-gpus)).
+We expect you to have access to CUDA-enabled GPUs (see. [here](https://developer.nvidia.com/cuda-gpus)) and have sufficient C/C++ programming knowledge.

 Following softwares are required for compiling the tutorials
   * [CUDA Toolkit](https://developer.nvidia.com/cuda-downloads)